angular/angular/aio/content/guide/router-tutorial-toh.md

 ### Define a Wildcard route

-You've created two routes in the app so far, one to `/crisis-center` and the other to `/heroes`.
+You've created two routes in the application so far, one to `/crisis-center` and the other to `/heroes`.
 Any other URL causes the router to throw an error and crash the app.

 Add a wildcard route to intercept invalid URLs and handle them gracefully.